oracle-quickstart/oci-o11y-solutions/README.md

 ## Sharing new Logging Analytics Dashboards

-## Create your dashboard in Logging Analytics and note the dashboard OCID and take a screenshot
+## Create your dashboard in Logging Analytics

+Note the dashboard OCID and take a screenshot

 ## Fork this repo https://github.com/oracle-quickstart/oci-o11y-solutions/fork